Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: Introduction

-The paper is organized as follows.
-Section \ref{Haagerup-noncommutative} gives a presentation of Haagerup noncommutative $\L^p$-space.
-We equally state and prove some results on Banach space geometry necessary to prove our main result.
+\paragraph{Structure of the paper} The paper is organized as follows.
+Section \ref{Haagerup-noncommutative} gives a presentation of Haagerup noncommutative $\L^p$-spaces.
+We equally state and prove some results on Banach space geometry which are necessary for this paper.
 In Section \ref{Sec-Jordan}, we recall some information on Jordan algebras and we examine some contractive projections which we call Jordan conditional expectations.
 In Section \ref{Sec-a-local}, we give a proof of Theorem \ref{main-th-ds-intro-bis}.
-Finally, in Section \ref{Sec-a-precise}, we make an analysis of the structure of the projection $P$ of Theorem \ref{main-th-ds-intro-bis}.
+We closely follow the approach of \cite{ArR19}.
+Lemma \ref{Lemma-smooth} allows us to clarify the proof.
+Section \ref{Sec-a-precise} contains an analysis of the structure of the projection $P$ of Theorem \ref{main-th-ds-intro-bis}.
+We prove that in large cases its range is isometrically isomorphic to a nonassociative $\L^p$-space.
+Finally, we raise several an open problem in Section \ref{sec-open-questions} related to the content of this paper.